bitblik/client/assets/faq/faq_en.md

 #### How are my Bitcoin funds secured as a Maker (seller)?

 As a Maker, your Bitcoin is locked via a hold invoice.
 The coordinator has the preimage required to settle this invoice.
 The system is designed to only settle (release your Bitcoin to the Taker) *after* you confirm you've received the fiat (BLIK) payment from the Taker.
-If the Taker fails to pay, or if there's an issue, the hold invoice can be cancelled, and the Bitcoin should be returned to your LND node's control (minus any potential LND routing fees for the failed hold attempt).
+If the Taker fails to pay, or if there's an issue, the hold invoice can be cancelled, and the Bitcoin should be returned to your LN node's control.

 #### How am I protected as a Taker (buyer) if I send BLIK payment?